hggtho/ds4420-final-project/README.md

 The project will explore how crime changes over time and across offense types using data visualization and statistical analysis.

 **Two main modeling approaches:**
-1. Time series modeling (Manually in Python):
+1. Time series modeling (manually in Python):
    - Getting ACF and PACF plots to determine the number of lags we will use in later steps.
    - Analyzing past trends from 2020-2023 and forecasting future crime numbers in 2024.